top of page

 15.00 Twelfth Session

-• James Chater (France), Beauty, Worship and Music in the Church
+• James Chater (France), Beauty, Worship and Sacred Music (ONLINE)

 • Riikka Patrikainen (Finland), Research on Singing Funerals as a Female Cantor in the Orthodox Church of Finland – Why Do We Need Autoethnography in Studies on Orthodoxy?

-17.00 Vespers (Church of St John the Theologian)
+Church of St John the Theologian, Torikatu 41

 18.00 Evening of songs